 Fields of Research and Scientific Interests

-The relationship between disorder and superconductivity is a very interesting and intriguing phenomenon in the physics of condensed matter.
-It is well known that ordinary superconductors with a uniform order parameter are insensitive to small concentrations of nonmagnetic impurities.
-This feature is commonly known as Anderson's theorem.
-In strong disorders, superconductivity is destroyed and the superconductor becomes an insulator.
-The most interesting state occurs between these extremes, when the disorder can even enhance superconductivity, as seen in some alloys or granular materials.
-The mechanisms of this enhancement are still not entirely clear and are actively researched.
+The relationship between disorder and superconductivity is a very interesting and intriguing phenomenon in condensed matter physics.
+It is well known that conventional superconductors with a homogeneous order parameter are insensitive to a small concentration of non-magnetic impurities.
+This property is known as Anderson's theorem.
+In the strong disorder regime, superconductivity is destroyed and even a superconductor-to-insulator transition occurs.
+Between these limiting cases, the most interesting regime can arise where disorder even enhances superconductivity, as observed in some alloys or granular materials.
+The mechanisms of this enhancement are not entirely clear to date and are actively being researched.

 Research Methods